 Despite the great benefits of gas welding, it offers some disadvantages that can be overlooked.
 These include;

-- Not suitable for welding high strength steel
+• Not suitable for welding high-strength steel

-- Cannot reach arc welding temperature
+• Cannot reach arc welding temperature

-- Not suitable for welding thick sections
+• Not suitable for welding thick sections

 Read more: Understanding plasma arc welding

-That is all for this article, where is the definition, applications, working, advantages, and disadvantages of gas welding are discussed.
-I hope you get enough from the reading, if so, kindly share with other students.
+That is all for this article, where the definition, applications, working, advantages, and disadvantages of gas welding are discussed.
+I hope you get enough from the reading, if so, kindly share it with other students.
 Thanks for reading, see you next time!